 The laundry rooms also have an iron and ironing board, and there was often a lineup to use them before gala nights.
-Since guests can sail a world cruise with Cunard, free laundry is a nice bonus.
+Since Cunard offers world voyages, free laundry is a nice bonus.
 On extended itineraries, they also offer a paid laundry service.

 While most lines have limited the selection of room service food or charge a fee, Cunard has stayed true to their white star service.
 Guests can request breakfast in their stateroom from 7 am to 10 am.